Cryptanalyzing image encryption using chaotic logistic map: Introduction

 Logistic map is a discrete quadratic recurrence form of the logistic equation, a model of population growth first published by P. Verhulst in 1845.
 The application of logistic map in cryptology can be traced back to John von Neumann's suggestion on utilizing it as a random number generator in 1947 \cite{Neumann:logistic:BAMS47}.
 Due to simple form and relatively complex dynamical properties of logistic map, it was extensively used to design encryption schemes or pseudo-random number generator \cite{Baptista:Lotistic:PLA98,Phatak:LogisticRNG:PRE95,Kocarev:Logistic:PLA01}.
-Even in \textit{Web of Science}, one can find more than one hundred and eighty records on application of logistic map in cryptography published between 1998 and 2012.
-A few papers reported some security deficiencies caused by logistic map \cite{Li:AttackingRCES2008,Persohn:AnalyzeLogistic:CSF12,Persohn:AnalyzeLogistic:CSF12}.
+Even in \textit{Web of Science}, one can find about two hundred records on application of logistic map in cryptography published between 1998 and 2013.
+A few papers reported some security deficiencies caused by logistic map \cite{Li:AttackingRCES2008,Persohn:AnalyzeLogistic:CSF12}.

 In \cite{Pareek:CNSNS2009}, an image encryption scheme based on the logistic and standard maps was proposed, where the two maps are iterated to generate some pseudo-random number sequences (PRNS) controlling twice exclusive OR (XOR) operations.
 In \cite{Rhouma:BreakPareek:CNSNS10}, it is reported that an equivalent key of the scheme can be obtained from only one known/chosen plain-image and the corresponding cipher-image.
 However, the equivalent key can only be used to decrypt other cipher-images of smaller or the same size of the known/chosen plain-image.
 Based on a dynamical property of logistic map on stable distribution of its chaotic states, the present paper re-evaluates the security of the scheme, and finds that the scope of all the sub-keys can be narrowed much by an efficient brute-force search.